-- 1. Create an instance of the Tango:: Util class.
+- 1. Create an instance of the Tango::Util class.
 This will initialize the CORBA Object Request Broker - 2.
-Called the server_init method of the Tango::Util instance The call to this method will : - 1.
+Called the server init method of the Tango::Util instance The call to this method will: - 1.
 Create the DServerClass object of the device pattern implementing the DServer class.
 This will create the dserver object which during its construction will: - 1.
 Called the class_factory method of the DServer object.
 This method must create all the xxxClass instance for all the device pattern implementation embedded in the device server process. - 2.
 Call the command_factory and device_factory of all the classes previously created.
-The list of devices passed to each call to the device_factory method is retrieved from the TANGO database.
+The list of devices passed to each call to the device_factory method is retrieved from the TANGO database. - 3.
+Wait for incoming request with the server_run() method of the Tango::Util class.